 False: There are no time or age limits on being an applicant for the Civil Service Administrative Officer role.
 Once you hold a first or second class honours degree, you can apply for this role.

-Myth 3: Do you need to speak Irish to apply for the Civil Service?
+Myth 4: Do you need to be an Irish citizen to be a Civil Servant?

 False: Our recruitment campaigns are open, objective and fair and we pride ourselves in ensuring that everyone is treated to the same professional, high standards at all stages of the process.
 All candidates are asked to complete the same standardised assessments, whether it be tests, exercises or an interview, and all candidates are scored in an objective and standardised manner.
 So bottom line, everyone is treated the same regardless of 'who you are' or 'who you know'.
 Any candidate that is successful, is successful based entirely on their own merit.